Alex Albon: DTM (2021)

 Albon participated in 14 out of 16 races of the 2021 Deutsche Tourenwagen Masters, with Formula E driver Nick Cassidy taking his place for the final two races at the Norisring.
 He was driving for the Italian outfit AF Corse alongside Formula 2 driver Liam Lawson, with financial backing from Red Bull and AlphaTauri.

 On 22 August 2021, Albon won his maiden DTM race at the Nürburgring, becoming the first Thai driver to win a DTM race.

 Personal life

 Albon holds dual British and Thai nationality, and races under the Thai flag for sponsorship reasons.
 He is a practicing Buddhist.
 Albon and his family own a number of pets, consisting of at least twelve cats, a dog and two horses.
-He has been publicly dating Chinese LPGA golfer Lily He since 2019.
+He has been publicly dating Chinese LPGA golfer Lily He since 2019 after mutually developing interest in each other's sport.
+The couple announced their engagement in January 2026.

-In interviews, Alex Albon has spoken publicly about the mental pressure during his Formula 1 career.
+In interviews, Albon has spoken publicly about the mental pressure during his Formula 1 career.
 Whilst he was at Red Bull, he stated he was "destroyed mentally" from the pressures and criticism, and later he turned to a psychologist to improve his mental well-being and performance.

+Albon has worked with performance coach and physiotherapist, Patrick Harding, who has supported him throughout his Formula 1 career, including at both Red Bull and Williams.

+Albon is childhood friends with fellow Formula 1 driver George Russell, racing together since junior karting days.